godotengine/godot-docs/classes/class_popup.rst

 - **about_to_show** **(** **)**

-This signal is emitted when a popup is about to be shown. (often used in :ref:`PopupMenu<class_PopupMenu>` for clearing the list of options and creating a new one according to the current context).
+Emitted when a popup is about to be shown.
+This is often used in :ref:`PopupMenu<class_PopupMenu>` to clear the list of options then create a new one according to the current context.

 .. _class_Popup_signal_popup_hide:

 - **popup_hide** **(** **)**

-This signal is emitted when a popup is hidden.
+Emitted when a popup is hidden.

 Constants
 ---------